Young-ook/terraform-aws-spinnaker/examples/aws-modernization-with-spinnaker/README.md

 ![spinnaker-yelbv2-app-logs](../../images/spinnaker-yelbv2-app-logs.png)

 #### Weighted Routing
 Now deploy the new version of the application server.
 Deploy using the new container image created by the AWS CodeBuild pipeline.
 First, create a new pipeline.
 There is a Create Pipeline button in the upper right corner of the screen.
 Enter `meshed-app-v2` as the pipeline name and press OK.
-Click *Add Step* to select a stage type.
+Click *Add Stage* to select a stage type.
 This time we are going to deploy, so we choose *Deploy (Manifest)* .

 Select the required information.
 Choose *eks* for Account, *Override Namespace* for Namespace, and select the list that starts with *hello*.